 I advise all current students to get to know their professors because they are such a great resource for future job opportunities, research projects, and references for future academic pursuits.
 The second piece of advice I have is to use on-campus resources such as the Writing Center, Quantitative Skills Center, and Career Center.
 Each office is equipped with people who want you to succeed and they are all at your fingertips!

-I am currently working as an Assistant Career Adviser in the Career Center, a Writing and Communication Intern for the City of Kirkland, and a first year graduate student in the Master of Arts in Policy Studies program at UW Bothell.
+I am currently working as a Graduate Student Advisor with Career Services and a second year student in the Master of Arts in Policy Studies program at UW Bothell.